robertmaxrees/robertmaxrees.github.io/posts/yearinwhiskey2024.md

 I *think* I know where I sit on this one, but it's an important conversation to be having as we charge into the future.
 New and different treatment processes will continue to come up, and they will all have varying levels of success.
 While these often _can_ simulate certain aspects of the aging process, there's one thing they still do not (and potentially never can) do: replace time.
 There are chemical processes that cannot be sped up without having other, often detrimental, affects to the resultant liquid.
 We can extract oak character, sure, but we cannot replace the cascade of interactions that occur over extended periods of time within a cask.

 That probably reveals my opinion on the matter, but there's also a new world of exploration available.
-In the US, TTBs current classification framework is woefully inadequate for today, and it will only get worse as time goes on.
+In the US, TTBs current classification framework is woefully inadequate, and it will only get worse as time goes on.
 Though I do applaud their recent ratification of the American Single Malt category, I worry that there's so much else they aren't accounting for.

 Let's consider the following options:
 - Knob Creek 9 year, a bourbon